spacer

 Veritable Laboratory

 Listed below are the non-virtual laboratory projects for this course.
-Complete descriptions of the assignments are listed elsewhere in a non-public site.
+Complete descriptions of the assignments are listed as indicated above.
 However, demonstrations of laboratory techniques and equipment use are available here.

 1. Materials--determine the tensile and bending strength of spaghetti; determine Young's modulus.
 Demonstration: mixing epoxy (18Mb).